-The cookies are very similar to the recent The Best Soft and Chewy Chocolate Chip Cookies.
+These coconut oil chocolate chip cookies are very similar to my favorite Soft and Chewy Chocolate Chip Cookies.
 I loved them and wanted to see what would happen if I omitted all the butter and replaced it with coconut oil.

 Both versions are insanely soft and moist, with slight chewiness around the edges and at the base.
 There’s nothing crispy or crunchy about them, although you could bake the cookies longer if you’re looking for crunchier cookies.